etsangsplk/sputter/docstring/defn.md

       (= i 2) 1
       :else   (+ (fib (- i 2)) (fib (- i 1)))))

 This example performs recursion with no tail call optimization, and no memoization.
-For a more performant and stack-friendly fibonacci sequence generation example, see the documentation of `lazy-seq`.
+For a more performant and stack-friendly fibonacci sequence generation example, see the documentation of /lazy-seq/.